dcook-net/DockerisingDotNetAppsTalk/README.md

 # DockerisingDotNetAppsTalk
-Supporting code and samples for my talk on Dockerising .Net Applications
+Supporting code and samples for my talk on Dockerising .Net Applications / Getting started with Docker